 In African communities, collaborative activity becomes possible precisely because of the existence of the traditional participatory structures that promote consensus on essential matters facing African communities.
 The institution of Indaba among the Zulu or Imbizo's amongst the Xhosa (both terms for communal assemblies or gatherings) for example, reflect co-operative efforts to reach a common mind on critical issues, such as crime, confronting a community.
 In these gatherings an attempt is made for maximum participation.

-As Shutte states, "Discussion must continue until unanimity is achieved, a really common mind and heart.
-This is the only adequate sign that the truth of the matter has been discovered."
-In this respect, E Ostrom makes a relevant point with regard to organisations when he says that co-operative activity becomes more likely and successful
+Quoted in Shutte, op cit, p.
+14.